Our Blog

 Why Bulk and Cut?

-The goal with bulking and cutting is to gain net lean body mass while keeping body fat levels controlled.
-By separating the two goals into discrete phases, it is generally more time-efficient than pursuing both simultaneously.
-This is increasingly the case the more advanced a trainee is, i.e. the heavier they lift, the more lean mass they gain, and the more they lean out.
+The goal of the bulk and cut cycle is to gain net lean body mass while keeping body fat levels controlled.
+By separating the two goals into distinct phases, the process tends to be more time-efficient than pursuing both simultaneously.
+This becomes increasingly true the more advanced a trainee gets.
+The heavier you lift, the more lean mass you carry, and the more efficiently you train, the harder it becomes to add muscle and lose fat at the same time.

-The one other option is a body recomposition (recomp).
-Here, the goal is to gain muscle and lose fat simultaneously.
+The main alternative is body recomposition, or recomp, where the goal is to gain muscle and lose fat simultaneously.
 For new trainees, this is a perfectly viable option.
-However, the more advanced a trainee gets, the harder it becomes to pursue both goals simultaneously.
-The other value of a recomp-based approach is for maintenance, or keeping your body around its current metrics.
-This works well for people who are content with their current physique or resting between bulking and cutting phases.
+The more advanced a trainee gets, the harder it becomes.
+Recomping also works well for maintenance, or for people who are content with their current physique and want to hold steady between bulking and cutting phases.
+The broader principles of how to gain muscle apply across all three approaches.

 Should I Bulk or Cut First?